 Metropolitan cities like New York, Los Angeles, Chicago and Dallas are prime locations to find some good male pampering.
 But with the increasing focus on stress relief for health (some health insurance plans cover massage) and the spreading metrosexual revolution, before we know it, men's spas could be dotting the heartland like so many windmills.
 Cowboys need clear pores, too.

-For more information on men's spas, including how to find the right one for you or your guy, check out the links on the next page.
+For more information on men's spas, including how to find the right one for you or your guy, check out the links below.